Lyynn777/mini-os-scheduler/readme.md

 ### Author
 Pragya M S
-Built as a part of Operating Systems concept revision and DevOps portfolio strengthening.
+(Built as a part of Operating Systems concept revision)

 ## License
 This project is licensed under the MIT License.
 You are free to fork and build upon it.